anonymokata/2B5F4C5C-F93E-4AF3-AC06-884FDAF1D9F4/README.md

 Greetings reviewer of my code!

+I have revised my code according to the helpful feedback I have received!

 Since you certainly already know the rules of the game I will keep this simple for you!